- Identify poets whose poetic voices speak to them

-Step 3: Then ask them to sit alone in their seats and make a sound, using their own voice and no words, to express how they are feeling at the moment.
+Step 3: Ask students to sit alone in their seats and make a sound, using their own voice and no words, to express how they are feeling at the moment.

 Step 5: Repeat the process with the second person being the "voicer" and the first one being the "listener."

 Step 6: Conduct a whole group discussion about what a person's voice can tell us without words and how it tells us this.